Crosscap slides and the level 2 mapping class group of a nonorientable surface: Preliminaries

 \subsection{Crosscap slides.}

+We begin this subsection by describing a convention used in all figures in this paper.
+We explain this on the example of Figure \ref{U}.
+The shaded discs represent crosscaps; this means that their interiors should be removed, and then antipodal points in each resulting boundary component should be identified.
+The small arrows on two sides of the curve $\alpha$ indicate the direction of the Dehn twist $T_\alpha$.

 Let $N=N_{g,n}$ be a nonorientable surface of genus $g\ge 2$.
 Suppose that $\mu$ and $\alpha$ are two simple closed curves in $N$, such that $\mu$ is one-sided, $\alpha$ is two-sided and they intersect in one point.
-Let $K\subset N$ be a regular neighborhood of $\mu\cup\alpha$, which is homeomorphic to the Klein bottle with a hole, and let $M\subset K$ be a regular neighborhood of $\mu$, which is a M\"obius strip.
-We denote by $Y_{\mu,\alpha}$ the {\it crosscap slide}, or {\it Y-homeomorphism} of $K$ which may be described as the result of pushing $M$ once along $\alpha$ keeping the boundary of $K$ fixed.
-Figure \ref{Y} illustrates the effect of $Y_{\mu,\alpha}$ on an arc connecting two points in the boundary of $K$.
-Here, and also in other figures of this paper, the shaded discs represent crosscaps; this means that their interiors should be removed, and then antipodal points in each resulting boundary component should be identified.
-The homeomorphism $Y_{\mu,\alpha}$ pushes the left crosscap through the right one, along $\alpha$.
+Let $K\subset N$ be a regular neighborhood of $\mu\cup\alpha$, which is homeomorphic to the Klein bottle with a hole.
+On Figure \ref{U} a homeomorphism of $K$ is shown, which interchanges the two crosscaps keeping the boundary of $K$ fixed.
+It may be extended by the identity outside $K$ to a homeomorphism of $N$, which we call {\it crosscap transposition} and denote as $U_{\mu,\alpha}$.
+We define {\it crosscap slide} $Y_{\mu,\alpha}$ to be the composition

+where $T_\alpha$ is the Dehn twist about $\alpha$ in the direction indicated by the arrows in Figure \ref{U}.
+If $M\subset K$ is a regular neighbourhood of $\mu$, which is a M\"obiu strip, then $Y_{\mu,\alpha}$ may be described as the effect of pushing $M$ once along $\alpha$ (Figure \ref{Y}).
 Observe that $Y_{\mu,\alpha}$ reverses the orientation of $\mu$.
-We extend $Y_{\mu,\alpha}$ by the identity outside $K$ to a homoeomorphism of $N$, which we denote by the same symbol.
 Up to isotopy, $Y_{\mu,\alpha}$ does not depend on the choice of the regular neighbourhood $K$.
 It also does not depend on the orientation of $\mu$ but does depend on the orientation of $\alpha$.
 The following properties of crosscap slides are easy to verify.

 where $T_\gamma$ is the Dehn twist about $\gamma=\bdr{K}$, right with respect to the standard orientation of the plane of Figure \ref{Y},